Arkansas County, Arkansas: European settlement and conflict (1686–1804)

-Louisiana Purchase and Territorial Arkansas
+Westward expansion and the Civil War (1804–1865)

-The county was created by the Missouri Territorial Legislature on December 31, 1813.
+Napoleon Bonaparte's French army conquered Spain, and Napoleon made his brother the new king of Spain.
+Napoleon's brother, acting as king of Spain, then "gave" the Louisiana territory back to France.
+Arkansas County was created by the Missouri Territorial Legislature on December 31, 1813.
 It was called Arkansas after the Arkansas River, and the Arkansas tribe of Native Americans.
 It is one of seven current counties that have the same name as the state in which it is located.

 Its original boundaries were New Madrid County to the north, Louisiana to the south, the Mississippi River to the east, and the Indian Boundary Line south of Fort Clark to the west.
 Arkansas County was within the Missouri Territory until creation of the Arkansas Territory on March 2, 1819.

-Statehood and antebellum Arkansas

 The county seat was moved from Arkansas Post to DeWitt, a newly established town created at the request of the Arkansas County Quorum Court on February 19, 1853.
 County government officially held court for the first time in DeWitt in October 1855.

 This area was developed for cotton plantations through the antebellum period, based on the labor of enslaved African-American workers.
 Major planters earned considerable wealth with the commodity crop, for which there was high demand.
 Citizens of the county supported the Secession Convention to discuss secession from the Union in 1861 by an 80% to 20% margin.
 The anti-immediate secession delegates negotiated a compromise to put the question on the statewide ballot in August, but to remain in the Union.
-Following President Abraham Lincoln's request for troops following the Battle of Fort Sumter, citizens of several counties, including Arkansas County, formed a militia and stormed Little Rock to serve the Confederate government.

-Civil War and Reconstruction

-Arkansas County initially sent two companies of militia to Little Rock to serve in what would become the 1st Arkansas Infantry Regiment: Company H, known as "The Crockett Rifles", and Company K, known as "The DeWitt Guards".
-A third company would join the 6th Arkansas Infantry Regiment as the "Dixie Grays".
+Following President Lincoln's 1861 militia call after the Confederate seizure of Fort Sumter, citizens of several counties (including Arkansas County) formed volunteer companies to capture the U.S. Arsenal at Little Rock.
+Arkansas County initially sent two companies to serve in what would become Company H ("Crockett Rifles") and Company K ("DeWitt Guards") of the First Arkansas Infantry Regiment.
+A third volunteer company ("Dixie Grays") joined the Sixth Arkansas Infantry Regiment.

-The New South
+Reconstruction and the 20th century (1865–1999)

 In the post-Reconstruction era, whites directed considerable violence against African Americans, in an effort to restore and maintain white supremacy after Democrats regained power.
 At the turn of the century, the state legislature passed measures that effectively disenfranchised most blacks for decades.
 The Equal Justice Initiative reported in 2015 that the county had 18 lynchings of African Americans from 1877 to 1950, most in the decades near the turn of the 20th century.
 This was the highest of any county other than Phillips, where the Elaine Race Riot is believed to have resulted in more than 200 deaths of African Americans.

 To escape the violence and social oppression, thousands of African Americans left the state in the Great Migration to northern industrial cities.
 They migrated beginning around World War I, increasing the number leaving during and after World War II, when rural jobs had been reduced.